phillipi/pix2pix/README.md

 # pix2pix
 Code for the paper <a href="">Image-to-Image Translation Using Conditional Adversarial Networks</a>.
-Learns a mapping from input images to target output images, for example:
+Learns a mapping from input images to output images, for example:

 <img src="imgs/examples.png" width="900px"/>

+On certain tasks, decent results can be obtained fairly quickly and on small datasets.
+For example, to generate the facade example above, we trained on just 400 images for about 2 hours (on a single Pascal Titan X GPU).

 ## Setup